 We then investigated whether the observed cell death was attributable to apoptosis.
-Two different assays of apoptosis were used, TUNEL (Terminal deoxynucleotidyl transferase dUTP nick end labelling) and caspase 3/7 assays.
-These were performed after 2 days' culture with peptides (when enough melanoma cells were still alive).
+Two different assays of apoptosis were used, terminal deoxynucleotidyl transferase dUTP nick-end labelling (TUNEL) and caspase 3/7 assays.
+These were performed after 2 days of culture with peptides (when enough melanoma cells were still alive).
 Both apoptotic markers showed large and significant increases in all three melanoma lines after culture with P16P1 (Fig. 3).
-No effects of the control peptides P16P2 and -3 on apoptosis were detectable (Fig. 3A), as expected since they did not affect cell number.
+No effects of the control peptides P16P2 and P16P3 on apoptosis were detectable (Fig. 3A), which was expected as they did not affect cell number.